 This is why you see the Windows Start menu and Apple menu in the corners of your screen.

-You can see Fitts’s law doing its bit to make flight booking experience simple and effective.
+You can see Google maps using Fitts law to make user journey simple and effective.

 UI and UX designers have a big hand in the emotional state of their users.